Michael Cooper (politician)

 Michael Cooper is the Conservative Member of Parliament for St. Albert—Sturgeon River.
 First elected in 2015, Cooper was re-elected in 2019, 2021, and 2025.

 Cooper serves as the Shadow Minister for Democratic Reform, as Vice-Chair of the Standing Committee on Procedure and House Affairs, and as a Member of the Standing Committee on Access to Information, Privacy, and Ethics.

 Cooper is a lifelong resident of St. Albert and an active community volunteer.
 He is a Lector at St. Albert Catholic Parish and a member of the Knights of Columbus, St. Albert Rotary Club and the St. Albert and District Chamber of Commerce.
 A graduate of the University of Alberta, Cooper received a Bachelor of Arts and a Bachelor of Laws, both with distinction.
 He was called to the Alberta Bar in 2010.
-Prior to being elected Cooper worked as a civil litigator at a leading Edmonton law firm.
+Prior to being elected Cooper worked as a civil litigator at an Edmonton law firm.

 Political career

 On November 20, 2015, Cooper was appointed Official Opposition Deputy Justice Critic by Interim Conservative Leader Rona Ambrose.
 Cooper was re-appointed to this role by Conservative Leader Andrew Scheer as Deputy Shadow Minister.
 Following the 2019 federal election Cooper was appointed by Scheer as the Deputy Shadow Minister of Finance.

 Cooper currently serves as vice-chair of the House of Commons Standing Committee on Procedure and House Affairs and is a member of the Standing Committee on Access to Information, Privacy and Ethics.
 Previously, he served as vice-chair of the Special Joint Committee on Medical Assistance in Dying (MAiD).

 Cooper contributed to the 2017 book Turning Parliament Inside Out: Practical Ideas for Reforming Canada’s Democracy, which features a cross-section of Parliamentarians on ideas for Parliamentary reform.
 Cooper wrote a chapter on how to fix Question Period.

+He was elected vice chair of the Canadian House of Commons Standing Committee on Procedure and House Affairs in the 45th Canadian Parliament in 2025.